openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 If overflow occurs during integer multiplication, then:

--  the result is the low-order bits of the mathematical product as represented in some sufficiently large two’s-complement format.
+-  The result is the low-order bits of the mathematical product as represented in some sufficiently large two’s-complement format.
--  the sign of the result can be other than the sign of the mathematical product of the two operand values.
+-  The sign of the result can be other than the sign of the mathematical product of the two operand values.